Norton Logo

 Norton Motorcycles Logo 1902

 The first logo consisted of disproportionate elements.
-The O’s in the name was reduced and raised upward.
+The O’s in the name were reduced and raised upward.

-In addition, the company’s first motorcycles were propelled by a motor-driven belt.
-The belt was mounted like a bicycle chain on two wheels, small in size.
+Additionally, the company’s first motorcycles were powered by a motor-driven belt.
+The belt was mounted like a bicycle chain on two small wheels.

-The lower underline of the inscription in the form of an arrow pointed to travel and roads and symbolized the desire to develop.
+The lower underline of the inscription, in the form of an arrow, pointed to travel and roads, symbolizing the desire to develop.

 1913 – 1921